charludo/barely/docs/plugins/timestamps.md

 ---

-Use the timestamps like this in your template:
+Display the timestamps like this in your template:
 ```html
 {{ created }}
 {{ edited }}